Shared With Me vs. My Drive

 - The Files Shared by Colleagues Need to be Processed on Computer: Some business data needs to be processed on your own computers, and you want to directly use the desktop version of Google Drive to get the shared contents, and then use your own applications to process the data.

 Google Drive now supports users to use their service on phones, tablets, desktops and web-based platforms, so that users can access and share data anytime, anywhere.
-If you need to transfer Shared with me folders to My Drive, there are 3 ways.
+If you need to transfer Shared with me folders to My Drive on these different platforms, just read further to learn the specific method.

 For Google Drive mobile users, the following steps are required when moving folders in Shared with me.

 Step 1.
 On your smartphone, open Google Drive app.
-If you haven't already, download the app from the Play Store.
+If you haven't already, download the app from the Play Store and install it.

 Step 2.
 Tap Share at the bottom.